The Stuff of (Disturbing) Dreams

 - Volunteers reported nightmares having significantly higher intensity than bad dreams.

 - Nightmares contained more aggression, more frequent experiences of failure, as well as more unfortunate and negative conclusions, than bad dreams.
 Nightmares were also more bizarre.

-- Physical aggression was 1.5 times more frequent in nightmares than in bad dreams.
+- Physical aggression was one-and-a-half times more frequent in nightmares than in bad dreams.
 Evil presences and experiences of being chased were other commonly reported themes of nightmares.

 - Bad dreams overall contained a wider range of themes than nightmares.
 After physical aggression, interpersonal conflicts, and failure, bad dreams also included themes related to health concerns and apprehension and worry.

 - The thematic differences between nightmares and dreams suggested to researchers that nightmares are more likely to contain threats to basic physical security and survival, while bad dreams are more apt to grapple with a broader range of psychological anxieties.

 - Researchers found some interesting differences between men’s and women’s dreams.
 Both men and women dreamed about the same basic range of thematic and emotional content.
 But men’s nightmares were more heavily populated with themes of disaster and calamity, while women’s nightmares were more than twice as likely to contain interpersonal conflicts.